agjell/sol-tutorials/solana-validator-faq.md

 ### 5b.
 How big is the ledger?
 How much storage space do I need for my validator?

-You don't have room for the ledger, and validators do not need to store the whole ledger.
-You control how much of the ledger you want to store by passing the `--limit-ledger-size` option when you start your validator.
-If you don't specify a number it uses the default value of 200 million.
-This requires roughly ~500 GB.
-The minimum value you can pass is 50 million (`--limit-ledger-size 50000000`).
-If you want to store an epoch worth of ledger you need around 260-270 million.
+The ledger is infinitely big.
+You won't need to store the whole ledger, and you probably wouldn't have room for it anyway.
+Validators only store part of the ledger.
+You control how much of the ledger you store by passing the `--limit-ledger-size` option when you start your validator.
+If you don't specify a number it uses the default value of 200 million shreds.
+This requires ~400-500 GB of storage space.
+The minimum value you can pass is 50 million shreds (`--limit-ledger-size 50000000`).
+If you want to store an epoch worth of ledger (which can be useful for monitoring purposes) you need to specify ~260-270 million shreds.

 <div id="6"></div>